-'China did not enter our borders, no posts taken’: PM at all-party meet on Ladakh clash
+'No one entered Indian territory, no posts taken’: PM at all-party meet on Ladakh clash

-New Delhi, June 19: Prime Minister Narendra Modi on Friday denied any Chinese intrusion to Indian terrioty and said that "Neither has anyone entered our border, nor have any of our posts been occupied by anyone."
+New Delhi, June 19: Prime Minister Narendra Modi on Friday denied any Chinese intrusion to Indian terrioty, saying that no one entered Indian territory nor were Indian posts taken over.

 Addressing the all-party meeting on the LAC situation, PM Modi said neither have the Chinese intruded into India's territory nor has any post been taken over by them.